-(1) Supply side tax effects (e1).
-This scenario posits that the drop in top tax rates has led to an increase in top income shares through a standard supply side effect whereby highly skilled individuals work and earn more.
+Supply-Side Tax Effects (e_1) .-This scenario posits that the drop in top tax rates has led to an increase in top income shares through a standard supply-side effect whereby highly skilled individuals work and earn more.
 In this case, the standard model is valid and there is no avoidance nor bargaining elasticity.
-If this scenario is correct, then we can interpret the overall cross-country elasticity e = 0.5 as deriving from standard supply side effects: $e = e_1 = 0.5$ and $e_2 = e_3 = 0$.
-With a = 1.5 (the Pareto coefficient currently prevailing in the U.S.), the top revenue maximizing tax rate would then be $\tau^ = 1/(1+a \cdot e) = 57\%$ (see Table 5).
-With a = 2.0 (prevailing in many European countries), the top tax rate maximizing tax revenue would only be $\tau^ = 50\%$.
-This is less than the effective top tax rate (taking into consideration all taxes) currently applied in a number of European countries (Figure 2B).
-Hence, decreasing top tax rates would be a desirable policy both from the point of view of top earners but also from the point of view of the bottom 99% as taxes collected from upper incomes would increase.
+If this scenario is correct, then we can interpret the overall cross-country elasticity e = 0.5 as deriving from standard supply-side effects: $e = e_1 = 0.5$ and $e_2 = e_3 = 0$.
+With a = 1.5(the Pareto coefficient currently prevailing in the United States), the top revenue maximizing tax rate would then be $\tau^ = 1/(1 + a \cdot e) = 57$ percent (see Table 5).
+With a = 2.0 (prevailing in many European countries), the top tax rate maximizing tax revenue would only be $\tau^ = 50$ percent.
+This is less than the effective top tax rate (taking into consideration all taxes) currently applied in a number of European countries (Figure 2, panel B).
+Hence, decreasing top tax rates would be a desirable policy both from the point of view of top earners but also from the point of view of the bottom 99 percent as taxes collected from upper incomes would increase.
 This would also imply that the high top US tax rates of the 1970s were set well above the revenue maximizing rate.

 However, this scenario creates three major difficulties.
-First, it somewhat strains credibility to believe that the top 1% earners in the U.S. had enough leeway to be able to drastically increase their work effort.
+First, it somewhat strains credibility to believe that the top 1 percent earners in the United States had enough leeway to be able to drastically increase their work effort.
 Any objective measure of labor supply such as hours of work or based on retirement behavior does not show any such large increase.53